UNDERGRADUATE STUDIES

 During my visit to Aarhus, I was impressed by the department’s beautiful campus location and well-equipped facilities.
 Moreover, the presence of a prominent microbiologist at the University, Niels Ole Kjeldgaard, and the return of Kjeld Marcker from Cambridge to establish the Department of Molecular Biology were promising signs for the future.

-Brian offered me the job because my scientific profile fits within the structural biology program.
+Brian offered me a permanent associate professor position because my scientific profile fits within the structural biology program.
 It was a permanent position that would stabilise our family.

 MY PROFFESIONAL CAREER IN DENMARK